Will PEX Piping Burst When It Freezes?

 PEX has low thermal conductivity

 Compared to copper and galvanized steel pipe, PEX transfers heat at a much, much slower rate.
-This means that if a part of your plumbing system is exposed to freezing temperatures, it will take longer for the water in the pipes to freeze.
+This means that if a part of your plumbing experiences freezing temperatures, the water in the pipes will freeze more slowly.

 PEX plumbing systems use fewer fittings